+Unit Number: R/618/5684

+Learning outcomes Assessment criteria

-Unit Number: R/618/5684 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the given design information relating to the work and resources to confirm its accuracy, completeness and relevance to the building type, fabric and condition when injecting, blowing and spraying insulation to internal walls.
-1.1 Interpret and extract relevant information from: drawings specifications schedules method statements risk assessments manufacturers' information data sheets 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+The learner will be able to: The learner can:

+Interpret the given design information relating to the work and resources to 1.1 Interpret and extract relevant information from:

+drawings

+confirm its acc • . specifications

+to the building g type, fabric • schedules

+and condition injecting, blow method statements

+spraying insula ation to risk assessments

+internal walls. manufacturers' information

+data sheets

+1.2 Comply with information and/or instructions derived from risk assessments and method statements.

 1.3 Describe why the organisational procedures have been developed and how they are implemented.

 1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them.

-1.5 Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to:
+Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: drawings

+• specifications

+• schedules

+method statements

+risk assessments

+• design

+• standards

+suppliers and manufacturers' information

+data sheets

+official guidance

+current legislation and regulations governing buildings

-Title: Injecting, blowing and spraying insulation to internal walls in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 2 Know how to co environmentally work practices to current legislatic and official guida injecting, blowin spraying insulati internal walls. mply with responsible o meet on standards ance when ng and 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • below ground level • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting.
-Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • material and waste storage • the general public Explain the accident reporting procedures and who is responsible for making reports.
-Describe the types of fire extinguishers available when injecting, blowing and spraying insulation to internal walls and describe how and when they are used in relation to: • water , CO2foampowder
+Title: Injecting, blow Injecting, blowing and spraying insulation to internal walls in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 2 Know how to comply with environmentally responsible work practices to meet current legislation standards and official guidance when injecting, blowing and spraying insulation to internal walls.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: the workplace below ground level confined spaces at height tools and equipment materials and substances movement and storage of materials by manual handling and mechanical lifting.
+2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: site workplace siting and location of vehicles company customer access equipment material and waste storage the general public 2.3 Explain the accident reporting procedures and who is 2.3 Explain the accident reporting procedures and who is responsible for making reports.
+2.4 Describe the types of fire extinguishers available when injecting, blowing and spraying insulation to internal walls and describe how and when they are used in relation to: water CO2 foam powder

-Title: Injecting, blowing and spraying insulation to internal walls in the workplace Learning outcome The learner will be a Assessment criteria The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your work and maintain safe and healthy work practices.
-Demonstrate compliance with relevant legislation, standards and official guidance when injecting, blowing and spraying insulation to internal walls in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment operative maintenance of installation equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when injecting, blowing and spraying insulation to internal walls in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: • risk assessment • personal assessment • methods of work • suppliers and manufacturers' technical information • data sheets • statutory regulations • official guidance • Control of Substances Hazardous to Health (COSHH)
+Title: Injecting, blow wing and spraying insulation to internal walls in the workplace Learning outcor nes Assessment criteria The learner will be able to: The learner can: islation, nd official carry out your aintain safe and 3.1 Demonstrate compliance with relevant legislation, standards and official guidance when injecting, blowing and spraying insulation to internal walls in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment operative maintenance of installation equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when injecting, blowing and spraying insulation to internal walls in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: • risk assessment • personal assessment • methods of work • suppliers and manufacturers' technical information • data sheets • statutory regulations • official guidance • Control of Substances Hazardous to Health (COSHH)